Betoken/Whitepaper/BetokenWhitepaper.md

 #### 1.3.1 Better Than Direct Investment

 To be able to attract people with flair in investing, we must make participating in Betoken's investment process more lucrative than directly investing in the tokens oneself.
-Fortunately, it is easy to prove that the model satisfies this requirement (discounting the fluctuation of Kairo's price):
+There are three main reasons why being a Betoken manager is more profitable:

-* $ROI_{Betoken} = ROI_{Direct Investment} + \frac{commission+ assetFee}{investmentAmount} \geqslant ROI_{DirectInvestment}$
+1. Being part of a large fund means you can manage, and profit from, more money than you otherwise would've been able/willing to invest yourself.
+It's similar to having a leverage.

-Therefore, managers are incentivized to join Betoken and make investment decisions.
+2.

 #### 1.3.2 Analogous to Markets